-One thing to consider with these flying stinging insects is that they may provide benefits for the environment.
-You've likely heard about the recent bee crisis in which the reduction of the bee population has negatively affected ecosystems all over the world.
-However, there are also risks of allowing a stinging insect colony to thrive near you.
-Removing hives or nests is dangerous but necessary work, which is why you should call the professionals at PestFix® to help.
-Our pest control experts can remove the colony while harming fewer insects in the process.
+these flying stinging insects provide benefits for the environment.
+You've likely heard about the recent bee crisis in which the reduction of the bee population has negatively impacted ecosystems all over the world.

-In some areas, you may also need to be on the lookout for scorpions.
+Not only do you have to worry about flying stinging insects, but in some areas, you may also need to be on the lookout for scorpions.
 These stinging insects prefer warm, dry habitats like deserts and semi-arid regions.
+Scorpions tend to be most active at night.
 They often spend daylight hours in burrows or hiding under rocks, logs and other objects.

 Call MosquitoNix and we'll provide the customized pest control solutions you need.
-If you're having issues with scorpions, bee hives, wasp nests or any other stinging insects, contact us to learn how we can make these pest problems disappear.
+If you're having issues with scorpions, beehives, wasp nests or any other stinging insects, contact us to learn how we can make these pest problems disappear.